karanrn/go-least-ls/README.md

 # go-least-ls
 A command line utility to list (ls) least recently used files.<br>
-A simple command line tool to check old files in the system.
+A simple command line tool to check older files in the system.

 Usage:
 ```
 ./go-least-ls -count=10 -older=60
 ```
-Utility lists all the least recently files in the current directory older <br>
+Utility lists all the least recently used files in the current directory older <br>
-than `-older=<value>`.
+than `-older=<value>` mentioned.

 ![alt text](./Usage.png "Usage.")